Every child and young person – no matter their background or circumstance – deserves the best chance to succeed in work and in life.

 Quality music education has a range of benefits including positive social, cultural and educational outcomes.

-- $600,000 to establish a Quality music education fund – providing $5,000 to 120 Victorian government schools.
-This funding will support schools to purchase music education related resources, such as musical instruments and/or access to teacher professional learning
+- $600,000 to establish a Quality Music Education Fund – providing $5,000 to 120 Victorian government schools.
+This funding is supporting schools to purchase music education related resources, such as musical instruments and/or access to teacher professional learning.

 This $1 million in funding builds on an existing commitment of $2 million (2015-18) to deliver music in schools:

-- $400,000 for government, Catholic and independent primary schools with students from low socio-economic backgrounds to purchase musical instruments to commence or strengthen their music programs, with funding administered by the Department.
+- $400,000 for government, Catholic and independent primary schools with students from low socio-economic backgrounds to purchase musical instruments to commence or strengthen their music programs (allocated in 2016-2017).